Drew Brees: 2008 season

-In 2008, the Saints again missed the playoffs but Brees had a strong year statistically, finishing 15 yards short of the NFL record for passing yards thrown in a single season set by Dan Marino in 1984.
+In 2008, the Saints finished 8–8 and again missed the playoffs but Brees had a strong year statistically, finishing 15 yards short of the NFL record for passing yards thrown in a single season set by Dan Marino in 1984.
 In Week 3, against the Denver Broncos, Brees set a single-game franchise record for pass completions with 39 in the 34–32 loss.
 He passed for 421 yards and a passing touchdown in the loss.
 Brees earned NFC Offensive Player of the Month for September, going over 300 passing yards and having a passer rating over 110 in three of the four games.
 In Week 6, a 34–3 victory over the Oakland Raiders, he was 26 of 30 for 320 yards and three touchdowns to earn NFC Offensive Player of the Week.
 In Week 8, a 37–32 victory over the San Diego Chargers, he had 339 passing yards and three touchdowns to earn another NFC Offensive Player of the Week nod.
 In Week 12, a 51–29 win over the Green Bay Packers, he had 323 passing yards and four touchdowns to earn his third NFC Offensive Player of the Week honor in 2008.
 He finished the season with 5,069 yards and became the second quarterback in NFL history to throw for over 5,000 yards in a season.

 He passed for 300 yards ten times during the 2008 season, tying Rich Gannon's 2002 record.
 He was named FedEx Air Player of the Week for his performances during Weeks 8 and 12 and was named the AP 2008 Offensive Player of the Year.
 He was named to his third career Pro Bowl for his 2008 season.

 Brees started to serve on the executive committee of the National Football League Players Association this season.
 He remained on the committee through the 2014 season.